inkstitch/inkstitch/_docs/006-001-report-bugs.md

 last_modified_at: 2018-06-05
 ---

+**Having Issues with Ink/Stitch?**

-If you find Ink/Stitch not working, it would be very helpfull, if you reported this back to us on github: <https://github.com/lexelby/inkstitch/issues>
+It would be very helpfull, if you reported this back to us on github: <https://github.com/lexelby/inkstitch/issues>